Types of Anesthesia and Your Anesthesia Care Provider

 drugs can effect healing and responses to anesthesia.
 You may not want to talk about

-using drugs.
-But keep in mind that this is private information between you and your
+using these drugs.
+But keep in mind that this is private information between you and

-team about your past, recent, and current use of drugs.
+anesthesia.
+Tell your healthcare team about your past, recent, and current use of

 What happens during surgery?

-The anesthesiologist will meet with you right before your surgery to review your entire
+The anesthesia care provider will meet with you right before your surgery to review

-medical history as well as results of any medical tests previously done.
-By this time,
+your entire health history, as well as results of any medical tests previously done.

-The anesthesiologist will give you the anesthesia medicines during the surgery.
-And
+The anesthesia care provider will give you the anesthesia medicines during the surgery.

-roles this doctor has during surgery.
-He or she will closely watch for the slightest
+roles this provider has during surgery.
+They will closely watch for the slightest

-changes in a wide range of your body functions.
-This gives a lot of information about
+changes in a wide range of your body functions, such as heart rate and rhythm, blood

 What happens after surgery?

-off, you will go to your hospital room or be allowed to go home.
+wears off, you'll go to your hospital room or be allowed to go home.